Guaranteed Installment Agreement: When & How To Request

 1. You owe $10,000 or less (excluding interest and penalties).

-2. Your spouse and you (if filing jointly) have filed all your tax returns from the last six years.
-Furthermore, you paid all your taxes on time.
+2. Your spouse and you (if filing jointly) have filed all your tax returns from the last five years.

-4. Agree to pay the balance within three years or by the CSED.
+4. Agree to pay the balance within three years or by the CSED if sooner.

 5. You are not in bankruptcy.